 November.
 His sister Victoria leaves for Europe under a scholarship at the Théâtre des Nations in Paris.

-President Prado is deposed by a coup d'état.
-Brief Military Government Junta presided by Ricardo Pérez Godoy.
+July 18: President Prado is deposed by a military coup d'état.
+Brief military junta presided over by General Ricardo Pérez Godoy..

 Nelson Mandela is arrested and charged with conspiracy to overthrow the government, for which he was sentenced to life imprisonment during the Rivonia Trial.

-The Cuban Missile Crisis between the United States and the Soviet Union brings the world to the brink of nuclear war.
+October: The Cuban Missile Crisis between the United States and the Soviet Union brings the world to the brink of nuclear war..

 January 27th.
 Colombia.
 He visits the Feria of Manizales celebrated from 18th to 30th of January.
 He performs on the radio show ‘La Voz del Ruíz’ on Caracol Tv Channel.
 On the 23rd, he composes the décima 'La Feria de Manizales' published in the Expreso newspaper on January 30th.